Palmyra Explorer | Hawaii – Palmyra – Kiritimati

 April 21 – May 4 | $4950

-Last year we were the first ecotourism visit to Palmyra since it became a National Wildlife Refuge, and it was unbelievable!
+Last year we were the first ecotourism visit to Palmyra since it became a National Wildlife Refuge, and it was extraordinary!
 We have never been on such a beautiful and healthy reef.
 Almost anywhere else you go will be spoiled for you after this visit.
 This is really something special, and the only way to visit is by sea.
-Palmyra has a long and fascinating history, from being embroiled in ownership disputes with the US Navy to the famous Palmyra Murders which captivated the nation in the 80s.
-Since then, Palmyra has been jointly managed by the Nature Conservancy and US Fish & Wildlife service, who are doing an amazing job maintaining it as a research station and restoring native pacific atoll ecosystems to the island.
+Palmyra was a US naval base in World War II, the sight of several failed copra plantations, and and the destination of many adventurers and dreamers up through the 90s.
+Since then, Palmyra has been jointly managed by the Nature Conservancy and US Fish & Wildlife service, who are doing an amazing job maintaining it as a research station and restoring native Pacific atoll ecosystems to the island.
 This is the trip we are most excited about this year.

 This trip is an RYA Yachtmaster Ocean and IYT MOY Unlimited qualifying voyage – contact us to discuss!

 - Date: April 21 – May 4, 2020